 Direct care staff fluent in Spanish are on site.
 Additionally, there are onsite 24/7 translation services for UC who are non-Spanish speaking, if needed.
 There are 8 buildings that have bedrooms in 14 suites, and each suite sleeps eight children for a total of 112 per building.
 There is one additional building that has two wings that can serve 28 children in each, but can also be reserved for medical isolations if needed.
 There is also additional capacity within (7) modular buildings for overflow of children who present illness, if needed.
 Dorms are separated by teenaged males and females, and tender aged children.

 There is a daily schedule that includes breakfast, lunch, dinner, classroom education, and recreation.
-Each child has a plan for case management, visits with mental health clinicians and lawyers.
+Each child has a plan for case management, visits with mental health clinicians, and has access to legal services.
 Health care, mental health care, and general child welfare services are available 24/7.

 The facility is subject to all applicable federal regulations and ORR policies and procedures.
-Individuals working at the Carrizo Springs Influx Shelter have gone through a comprehensive background check which includes fingerprinting to confirm identity, search of federal (FBI/NCIC) and state criminal (TCIC) data bases and child abuse and neglect registry.
-Only individuals with cleared backgrounds and authorized to work in a Texas licensed child care facility will work at the Carrizo Springs Influx facility.
-While ICFs are not required to be licensed by the state, Carrizo Springs standards exceed minimum Texas state licensing standards in several areas, including orientation timelines, service planning update timelines and regularity, and various operation staffing ratios.
+Individuals working at the Carrizo Springs Influx Shelter have gone through a comprehensive FBI fingerprint background check to confirm identity and a search of federal (FBI/NCIC) and state criminal (TCIC) databases.
+Background checks are adjudicated by HHS federal personnel.
+Only individuals with cleared FBI fingerprint background checks will work at the Carrizo Springs Influx facility.
+While ICFs are not required to be licensed by the state, Carrizo Springs standards exceed minimum Texas state licensing standards in several areas.

 ORR assumes full leasing responsibility for the facility during its use, including wear and tear on buildings and grounds.
 All UC placed at the Carrizo Springs ICF are in the custody of ORR.